kush2231/kush2231/README.md

   </div>

 <p align="center"><i>I am a Front End Web Developer who is very enthusiastic about learning and exploring new technologies.
 I'm always looking for innovative solutions that would be useful for normal people or developer communities.
-Pursing a Integrated Dual degree in Metallurgical Engineering from Indian Institute of Technology (Banaras Hindu University) Varanasi.
+Pursing a undergraduated degree in civil  Engineering from Indian Institute of Technology (Banaras Hindu University) Varanasi.
 I believe to write a program that can be understood and improved, not a program that makes circuits work only.</i></p>
 <br>
 <br>